djdt/spcal/docs/source/background/index.rst

 =====================

 Single-particle ICP-MS is a technique to analyse particulate matter in aqueous samples.
-It is essentially the same as any time-resolved ICP-MS measurement, but with a significantly shorter acquisition or :term:`dwelltime`.
+It is essentially the same as any time-resolved ICP-MS measurement, but with a significantly shorter acquisition or :term:`event time`.
 The rapid collection of data (typically sub millisecond) allows the resolution of individual particles as they are nebulised, atomised and extracted in discrete ion clouds.
 For a comprehensive review of spICP-MS as a nano-particle analysis technique see Laborda, Bolea and Jiménez-Lamana [1]_.